OptimalBits/cabinet/README.md

 - `minjs`    Enables UglifyJS javascript minification.
 - `less`     Enables LESS CSS compilation.
 Accepts an object with options to the less compilation, as for example *paths*, which specifies paths where to find included files.
 - `coffee`   Enables coffee script compilation of .coffee files.
+- `typescript` Enables typescript compilation of .ts files.
+Accepted parameters are:
+    - target , target version of the produced javascript (ES3 (default) or ES5)
+    - module, module system to use for the generated javascript (commonjs or amd (default))
+    - concatenate, boolean describing if the compiled code should be concatenated with its dependencies or not (default true)
+    - keepComments, boolean describing if the compiled code should keep comments (default false)

 ##Roadmap